AmerMathSoc/texml-to-html/README.md

 - tr
 - td

+The following custom tag names are preserved:

+- cite-group (wrapper around citations)
+- cite-detail (wrapper for optional argument of `\cite`)

 ### preseved attributes

 Some attributes in texml's XML output have the same name (and purpose) in HTML.